 On a side note, don’t try to provide suggestions unless your spouse asks for them.
 My spouse and I struggled with this issue for a long time.
 For example, if I had a bad day at work, he would give me advice, but all I really wanted was empathy.

-Offer support by showing compassion first, and then offer advice if your spouse asks for it.
+The best way to offer support is by showing compassion first, and then offer advice if your spouse asks for it.

 8. Keep the romance alive